Real Brides Share Their Best Wedding Day Advice

 Keen to hear what you can learn from these seven fashionable brides?
-Keep scrolling, and take notes!
+Read on.

 "I don't have any regrets about the day, but the only one I wish I did, is clean my shoes the day after the wedding.
 It was a little muddy, and I left them aside and forgot about for a little while.
 When I actually went to clean them, the mud wouldn’t come off now the leather is stained."

 "I wore a strapless Vera Wang dress and wish I'd known to not pull it up straight after I'd fixed my lip gloss.
 It was just before I walked down the aisle, and I ended up with a big finger smear of blush gloss on my dress.
 Not exactly how I pictured my Vera entrance.
 Lesson learnt: Always make sure your hands are clean before you fix your dress!

 Also, if I could do our wedding all over again, I'd wear Valentino.
 I wore a very classic Vera Wang dress with a black sash and black lace Valentino shoes."